Saturday, December 14, 2024

 My Realization of Self and God (updated 3/3/25)

 I never thought much of my spirituality and how it affected the people around me.
 Especially my family, relatives and friends.
-I always thought it was strictly between myself and God.
+I always thought it was strictly between myself and God; at least that is what I was taught in a Baptist Church, that is: My belief in God was between me and God, it didn't involve anyone else.
 Growing up as a young boy no one ever called me a name, or degraded me in any way because of my "religion" or my "religious practices."
 I never had to defend myself against harsh religious comments.
 I can't say that we all "respected" each other's religion; Sixth grade and below, we didn't really understand things such as respect and religion; Seventh grade and above; guys were more interested in girls and cars and girls were more interested in guys and their cars.
 Religion wasn't one of the personal characteristics we were interested in.
 As an adult however, it seams to be just the opposite.
-Religion and the religious practices of a person are very important to that person's family and friends.
+Religion and the religious practices of a person are very important to that person's family.
 Sometimes a change in a person's religion or religious practices causes such an outrage in that person's family that the person becomes ostracized from his or her family.

-My "spirituality" has become a concern of some in my immediate family.
-My beliefs and spiritual life is not the same as it was when I left home at the age of 18 after enlisting in the Navy.
+My beliefs and spiritual practices are not the same as they were when I left home at the age of 18.
 Words such as "idol worshiper" and "Mary worshiper" have been used by those who I hold in very high esteem.

 Nothing, could be further from the truth.
 Catholics do not worship idols.
 We worship the way Jesus did, through prayer and living life according to the law as set down in the 10 Commandments.
 The “Mass” began when early Christians gathered together in their homes to share a meal in memory of Jesus, as he had asked them to do on the night before he died (“The Last Supper”).
-There is no "obligation."
-We Catholics get together to pray, hear the Scriptures read, and share the meal as it is written in Acts 2:42-47:
+There is no "obligation," we attend Mass because we love God.
+We Catholics get together to pray, read the Scriptures, and share the meal as it is written in Acts 2:42-47:

 "They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved."

 There is is nothing in the modern Mass that is not in the Holy Scriptures.
-There is nothing in the modern Mass that is used out of it's context in the Holy Scriptures.
+There is nothing in the modern Mass that is used out of the context that it was used in the Holy Scriptures.

-The core values I have now, have been born out of war, predigest, destruction and love, kindness and sharing.
-I respect everyone and their view of what I have become, even if I don't agree with their assessment. when I was very young, patience was one of the things I lacked and a temper was something I had in abundance.
+The life values I have now, have been born out of war, predigest, destruction and love, kindness and sharing.
+I respect everyone and their view of how I live and worship, even if I don't agree with their assessment. when I was very young, patience was one of the things I lacked and a temper was something I had in abundance.
 Today I have an abundance of patients and the strength and guidance from God to use it wisely against the temper I once had.
 So, bring on your judgements of me but also know that I leave judgement to God.
 I will continue to live the religious practices, traditions and spiritual mannerisms I have learned from the Catholic Church, prayer and research.
 I leave it to the Lord to defend His religious practices, traditions and spiritual mannerisms as they are lived out in my life.

 Is it wrong to sit down and gaze upon a picture of someone long past, say, a parent?
 Someone you might have loved very much, and yearn for them to come back?
 Is it wrong to look at that picture and talk to that person as if he or she was there with you and tell him or her how much you miss him or her?
 Is it wrong for you to believe the person in that picture is in Heaven looking after you?
 Is it wrong to ask the person in the picture for help and believe that he or she is praying with you to God for an answer?
 Is it wrong to go to the grave-site of someone you love and discuss a problem with them?
 Is it wrong to ask that loved one to help you pray or to pray with you to God?